 In a nutshell, this is how Success looks like for an Online store.

 Orders are flowing in every month.
 That means you never have long periods with no purchases.
-Also, the total amount of these purchases per month covers all expenses and taxes and leaves you a minimum profit you desire.
+Also, the total amount of these purchases per month covers all expenses and taxes and leaves you the minimum profit you desire.

 Here’s an example: